Auburn system: Lockstep and clothing

 Elam Lynds, in association with John D. Cray, developed a revolutionary system of transporting convicts within the prison.
 The prisoners marched in unison, and locked their arms to the convict in front of them.
 The prisoners had to look to one side, and were not allowed to look at guards or other inmates.
-The clothing at the prison was a grayish material with horizontal stripes.
+This was called the "lockstep," which prisoners were forced to march in between every task and movement from one end of the prison to the other.
+Incarcerated men, however, resisted such forms of control in numerous ways, including passing notes, whispering, and even using ventriloquism to communicate with one another.